Queen Margaret University: School of Health Sciences

 The School of Health Sciences offers the widest range of professional healthcare courses of any university in Scotland.
-The present dean is Dr Sara Smith.
+The present dean is Professor Sara Smith.
 The school offers courses in dietetics, nutrition and biological sciences; nursing; paramedic science; speech and language therapy, audiology, occupational therapy and art therapy; physiotherapy; podiatry and radiography.
 Postgraduate courses are offered in (international) art psychotherapy, music therapy and dramatherapy: QMU is the only institution in Scotland offering these fully HCPC accredited therapy courses as a Master of Science (MSc).

 The subject area of Speech and Hearing Sciences won the Queen's Anniversary Prize for research into the clinical applications of speech technology carried out in the Speech Science Research Centre.
 The Guardian University ranking poll for 2024 declared that QMU's BSc (Hons)/MNurse Nursing degree programme was ranked 6th in the UK and that the BSc Paramedic Science course was rated as the top course in the United Kingdom for the training of paramedics.

 Governance

 In October 2016, Dame Prue Leith became Chancellor, succeeding Sir Tom Farmer.
+In July 2025 Patrick Grant took over the ceremonial role of Chancellor of the university when Leith stood down.

-Sir Paul Grice assumed the role of principal and vice chancellor in October 2019.
+Sir Paul Grice assumed the role of Principal and Vice-chancellor in October 2019.
 He was knighted in the New Year Honours List 2016 for services to the Scottish Parliament and services to higher education and the community in Scotland.
-Grice was Chief Executive and Clerk of the Scottish Parliament prior to his appointment to Queen Margaret University succeeding Petra Wend.
+Grice was Chief Executive and Clerk of the Scottish Parliament prior to his appointment to Queen Margaret University succeeding Professor Petra Wend.

-Petra Wend joined Queen Margaret University in September 2009.
+Professor Petra Wend joined Queen Margaret University in September 2009.
 She originally read Italian and French Language and Literature, and Education at the University of Münster in Germany.
 Following a series of positions at UK universities, she joined Oxford Brookes University as Deputy Vice-Chancellor (Academic) and Deputy Chief Executive in 2005 before joining Queen Margaret in 2009.
 She retired from her position in 2019.